bensim7/bensim7.github.io/Comet/README.md

    the game automatically discards a card randomly from their card.
 This is to prevent players with full hands to avoid drawing the Comet with a full hand.

-   The message box then shows a message to inform the players of this.
+   The message box then shows a message to inform the players.
 The message is cleared from the message box automatically after 3.5 seconds.

 2. **Done in local PC but not commited to Project repository**